Vito0912/yaabsa/README.md

 > [!NOTE]
 > For best playback experience merge all audio files into one file.

+> [!NOTE]
+> - ✅: Feature is available and tested for the platform before the release on at least one personal device.
+> - ❓: Feature is available but not tested for the platform before the release.
+The features should work, but they are not guaranteed to work.
+> - ❌: Feature is not available for the platform
+>
+> If a feature already has one ✅ or ❓, please do not open an issue for the other platforms as it is not possible or would require too much effort to implement it for a single platform.

 ### Library
 | Feature            | Android | iOS | Windows | MacOS | Linux |
 |--------------------|---------|-----|---------|-------|-------|